 It's fair to say I'm a bit of a food floozy – I fall in love easily -- a new, delicious thing comes my way and I am totally smitten.
 But the reality is, unless it's really, truly phenomenal, I eventually move on to find something else.
 A few month's ago I was in Texas for work and spent each and every mealtime educating myself on TexMex.
 You see, I have a total, unbridled prejudice against TexMex as being too sauced, too cheesy, and just too over the top.

 I was ecstatic to find my education had stuck when I came across my first plate of Tacos Norteños.
-It was a rainy day down in San Antonio and I tucked into a bustling restaurant in search of lunch.
+It was a rainy day down in San Antonio and I tucked into the bustling Rosario's restaurant in search of lunch.
 Though everyone kept talking up the puffy tacos, I couldn't resist the sound of the toasted, melty taco that the menu had listed as Tacos Norteños.
 To be honest, I'm not really sure why these are even called Tacos Norteños -- there are much more authentic versions of Tacos Norteños out there and these don't bear any resemblance to them.

 These tacos are what you'd have from some sort of food hybridization of a taco and a quesadilla - a tacodilla?
 Well, I've concocted my own version that's even less authentic than TexMex -- some AidaMex tacodillas if you well.
 Whatever you want to call it, this is why you should dig it: grilled chipotle chicken gets layered with refried beans, grilled onions, and cheese then toasted like a quesadilla.
 So, tell me, do you need any more convincing to try them out?
 Ya, I didn't think so.